skupperproject/skupper/cmd/skupper/README.md

 # Link sites

-Create a AccessGrant in west site and generate a file with the accessToken to redeem in east site:
+Create a AccessGrant in west site and generate a file with the accessToken:

 ```
 skupper token issue token ~/token.yaml -n west
 ```

+Copy token.yaml file to east site and redeem:

 ```
 skupper token redeem ~/token.yaml -n east